 What Is FTP?

 FTP stands, simply, for File Transfer Protocol.
 It’s a basic way to host files in one location and access them from another.
-You can do so using your desktop’s hard drive, or you can put portable storage to the task (depending on your router).
+You can do so using your desktop’s hard drive , or you can put portable storage to the task (depending on your router).
 Whichever method you use, this location is your FTP server, which you can then access from other devices using an FTP client.
-We have a list of clients available for Windows.
-There’s also one for Mac.
-Or you can simply connect from a web browser.
+We have lists of FTP clients available for Windows and FTP clients for Mac .
+Or you can simply connect to FTP from a web browser .

 These days, many of Android’s most popular third-party file managers come with support for FTP.
 This means transferring files to and from your phone or tablet doesn’t feel strikingly different from the way you’re already accustomed to moving stuff around.
 It looks and feels like a basic task, despite how intimidating the acronym FTP may seem.
 What follows is a list of some of the best clients you can download for Android, in no particular order.

 ES File Explorer is a full-featured Android file manager that is free to download and doesn’t contain ads.
 This easily earns in a position at the top of this list.
 If you have no experience using FTP and simply want a file browser that does everything, this is a good place to start.

 Naturally, the app defaults to your phone or tablet’s internal memory.
 To access other devices, you need to look through the sidebar, where you can find FTP tucked away under the Network section.
 You have the option to connect to a drive using FTP, SFTP, or FTPS.
 Those latter options add encryption and extra security on top of a basic FTP connection.
 There’s also WebDAV, which is a story for another day.